 Most of the sales are done online rather than offline which has also proved to be beneficial for the manufacturer and as well as the consumers.
 However, it has shifted its primary focus towards expanding into offline markets as well.

-With substantial investments in product and technology developments, Xiaomi aims to establish its presence in the lucrative international markets through heavy expansions and gaining market share through aggressive pricing tactics and marketing strategies.
+With substantial investments in product and technology developments, Xiaomi aims to establish its presence in the lucrative international markets through heavy expansions and gain market share through aggressive pricing tactics and marketing strategies.

 Promotion Strategy of Xiaomi